puppetlabs-toy-chest/puppetlabs-pe_bulk_agent_install/README.md

 ```

 This invocation would connect to unprovisioned-agent1 and unprovisioned-agent2
 node and execute the simplified agent installer.
-The credentials for the ssh
+The credentials for the SSH
 connection should be contained in the JSON file passed with `--credentials`.

 In the event other authentication methods fail, the user will be prompted for the password by the installer libraries.